mokkabonna/json-schema-merge-allof/README.md

 - **Real** and **safe** merging of schemas combined with **allOf**
 - Takes away all allOf found in the whole schema
-- Lossless in terms of validation rules, merged schema does not validate more or less than original schema
+- Lossless in terms of validation rules, merged schema does not validate more or less than the original schema
 - Results in a more readable root schema
 - Removes almost all logical impossibilities
 - Throws if no logical intersection is found (your schema would not validate anything from the start)